Deltares/dfm_tools/README.md

 - for more examples, check https://github.com/openearth/dfm_tools/tree/master/tests (this is also the pytest testbank)
 - examples of (mostly unformatted) figures created by this pytest testbank: n:\\Deltabox\\Bulletin\\veenstra\\info dfm_tools
 - please check the TODO sections for known inaccuracies or features that are not yet available
-- please report other bugs and feature requests at the developers or at https://github.com/openearth/dfm_tools/issues (include OS, dfm_tools version, reproduction steps)
+- please report bugs and feature requests at the developers or at https://github.com/openearth/dfm_tools/issues (include OS, dfm_tools version, reproduction steps)
+- want to get updates about dfm_tools?
+Send an email to jelmer.veenstra@deltares.nl

 How to install dfm_tools
 --------
 - download Anaconda 64 bit Python 3.7 from https://www.anaconda.com/distribution/#download-section
-- install it with the recommended settings, but do tick the checkbox 'add Anaconda3 to my PATH enviroment variable'
+- install it with the recommended settings, but check 'add Anaconda3 to my PATH enviroment variable' if you want to use conda from the windows command prompt instead of anaconda prompt
 - install dfm_tools from github
 	- open command window (or anaconda prompt)
 	- ``conda create --name dfm_tools_env python=3.7 git`` (creating a venv is recommended, but at least do ``conda install git`` if you choose not to)
 	- ``conda activate dfm_tools_env``
 	- ``python -m pip install git+https://github.com/openearth/dfm_tools.git`` (this command installs all required packages and it also updates dfm_tools to the latest version if you already installed it before)
-	- optional: ``conda install -c conda-forge shapely`` (for slicing 2D/3D data) (conda-forge channel is necessary since main channel does not have shapely>=1.7, lower is not sufficient)
+	- optional: ``conda install -c conda-forge shapely`` (for slicing 2D/3D data) (conda-forge channel is necessary since main channel does not have shapely 1.7 and lower is not sufficient for dfm_tools)
 	- optional: ``conda install -c conda-forge cartopy`` (for satellite imagery on plots) (conda-forge recommended by cartopy developers, and in this case necessary for correct shapely version)
 - launch Spyder:
 	- open 'Spyder(dfm_tools_env)' via your windows start menu (not 'Spyder' or 'Spyder(Anaconda3)', since dfm_tools was installed in dfm_tools_env)